-9.1 The school allows staff to take children's' workbooks off site for the purposes of marking and assessment.
-These should be treated in the same way as laptops and

-- tablets in that reasonable measures both at home and in transit should be made to keep them safe. - 9.2 When taking pupils off site for educational visits, it is standard practice to take a hard copy of pupil contact details and health care plans etc. in case of emergency.
+- 10.1 Information being posted must either be hand delivered or posted by recorded delivery.
+A record must be kept of the time and place of hand delivery or, in the case of posting, the tracking reference, and the date and time that receipt of the information is confirmed. - 10.2 The school allows staff to take children's workbooks off site for the purposes of marking and assessment.
+These should be treated in the same way as laptops and tablets in that reasonable measures both at home and in transit should be made to keep them safe. - 10.3 When taking pupils off site for educational visits, it is standard practice to take a hard copy of pupil contact details and health care plans etc. in case of emergency.
 Owing to the sensitivity of this kind of information, a greater degree of care should be taken to keep the information secure and confidential.
 For the avoidance of doubt, such information must never be left unattended (unless it is securely locked away) or left in a place where it can be accessed by others.
 Wherever possible, information should be kept in a lockable bag.
-On return, the hard copies must be handed back into the school office who will shred them. - 9.3 There will be occasions when highly sensitive meetings cannot take place within the school building e.g. child protection conferences and strategy meetings.
+On return, the hard copies must be handed back into the school office who will shred them. - 10.4 There will be occasions when highly sensitive meetings cannot take place within the school building e.g. child protection conferences and strategy meetings.
 In these instances, it may be necessary to print off hard copies of highly confidential information for the purposes of the meeting.
-Only members of the Senior Leadership Team, SENCO and year teams have the automatic right to do this.
+Only senior leaders, SENCO and year teams have the automatic right to do this.
 Information taken off site must be logged and signed off and shredded on return to site.
-The same steps as documented in 9.2 should be taken to safeguard the information. - 9.4 If other members of staff need to take hard copies of sensitive information out of the building, they must first seek approval of the Headteacher or in their absence the Business Manager.
+The same steps as documented in 10.3 should be taken to safeguard the information. - 10.5 If other members of staff need to take hard copies of sensitive information out of the building, they must first seek approval of the Principal or in their absence the Business Manager. - 10.6 The School will keep a document removal record which will track the movements of hard copy documents taken off site.
+This record will include the following information: - (a) Type of document; - (b) Name of staff member who requested to remove document from the school site and purpose of the removal;